Blakkis/JaaGame_Beta/README.md

+2.2.2017
+  - There might some errors in the documentation readme.txt files

 # This is the bundled version of the game

 # There's an earlier versio of the game on video: https://www.youtube.com/watch?v=AYTkgtXdAsk